DreymaR/BigBagKbdTrixPKL/README.md

     - _Example:_ The above SC are for the `O` and `P` keys; these are mapped to their Colemak equivalents `Y` and `;`.
     - The `OEM_#` VK names are ISO/ANSI keyboard type specific.
 For these, it's better to use the generic KLM QW_## codes.
     - _Example:_ The KLM code `QW_SC` is the semicolon key, which is VK `OEM_1` for ANSI but `OEM_3` for ISO keyboards.
     - If the VK entry is VK/ModName, that key is Tap-or-Mod.
-If tapped it works as stated, if held down it's the modifier.
+If tapped it's the VKey, if held down it's the modifier.
     - The VK code may be an AHK key name.
 For modifiers you may use only the first letters, so LSh -> LShift etc.
 * CS: Cap state.
 Default 0; +1 if S1 is the capitalized version of S0 (that is, CapsLock acts as Shift for it); +4 for S6/S7.
     - _Example:_ For the `Y` key above, CS = 1 because `Y` is a capital `y`.
 For `OEM_1`, CS = 0 because `:` isn't a capital `;`.